iCliniq Logo

 Welcome to icliniq.com.

 Well, as you have just got injured, you cannot immediately test for the vitality of the tooth.
-If the tooth is not loose or painful then there is a possibility that the tooth has got minor trauma and not exactly making the tooth dead.
-But if the tooth does not get better or you get some other symptoms then you need to get an X-ray of the tooth.
-It will help in ruling out the exact condition of the tooth and how you should proceed to get it treated so that you do not lose your tooth.
-So wait for another three to four days and if there is some complication you should see a dentist.
+If the tooth is not loose or painful, then there is a possibility that the tooth has got minor trauma and that the tooth is not dead.
+But if the tooth does not get better or if you experience some other symptoms then you need to do an X-ray of the tooth.
+It will help rule out the exact condition of the tooth and help decide how to proceed with the treatment so that you do not lose your tooth.
+So, wait for another three to four days and if there is some complication, then you should see a dentist.

 Hope you get well soon.